 Oral presentation instructions

-Each talk is 15 minutes long.
-We recommend dedicating 12 minutes to the presentation and 3 minutes to open discussion.
+- Each presentation is 15 minutes long.
+It is recommended to use 12 minutes to present and 3 minutes for discussion/questions.

-- The recommended software to be used is PowerPoint or Adobe Acrobat (pdf).
+- The recommended file type to be used for presentations is PowerPoint or Portable Document Format (PDF).

 Recommendations to make a good oral presentation

 - Its contents should be structured and have the following parts: title, introduction, methods, results, discussion, etc.